 — Lady Smith, Snail owner

 “I have so much love for Bomb Shelter, as a mom, a woman, an animal lover, and simply as a fellow human.
 I love Mary Laura’s humor and her compassionate and certain voice.
 I can’t wait to share this book with EVERYONE!”

 — Sue Kowalski, The Bookstore of Glen Ellyn, Glen Ellyn, IL

-“A beautifully wrought ode to life.” —The Washington Post
+“A beautifully wrought ode to life…a precious gift to the world.” —The Washington Post

 From the bestselling author of I Miss You When I Blink comes a poignant and powerful new memoir that tackles the big questions of life, death, and existential fear with humor and hope.

 As a daughter, mother, and friend, Mary Laura Philpott considered herself an “anxious optimist”—a natural worrier with a stubborn sense of good cheer.
 And while she didn’t really think she had any sort of magical protective powers, she believed in her heart that as long as she loved her people enough, she could keep them safe.

 Then, in the early hours of one dark morning at home, her belief was upended.
 In the months that followed, she turned to poignant memories, priceless stories, and a medley of coping mechanisms (with comically mixed success) to regain her equilibrium and find meaning in everyday wonders.